klamping/UIRegression/exercises/4-PhantomCSS-Advanced.md

 # PhantomCSS - Page Actions

 Taking screenshots of specific sections of the page is a powerful feature, even if it requires a little more effort.
-But what happens the screenshot you need is hidden behind some sort of action (e.g. a mouse click to open a modal window)?
+But what happens when the screenshot you need is hidden behind some sort of action (e.g. a mouse click to open a modal window)?

-Lucky, PhantomCSS is tied directly in to CasperJS/PhantomJS, so all of the functionality of those two frameworks is available.
+Lucky, PhantomCSS is tied directly in to CasperJS/PhantomJS, so all of the functionality of those two frameworks is available for use.

 ## Goal